stat545ubc-2022/KaranvirSingh_MiniDataAnalysis/Milestone2/mini-project-2.md

-**For this task, I am going to combine the “salvage and abatement” and “demolition and destruction” factors into one group, since they are very closely related in practice.
+**For this task, I am going to combine the “salvage and abatement” and “demolition and destruction” factors into one group, since they are very closely related in practice (ie. the difference between a building being demolished and being salvaged is not that significant).
 Now all entries in these two groups are plotted together under the same category (“Demolition”).**

 ``` r
 building_permits %>%